-Catalina Express continues to operate round-trip service to Catalina Island from our Long Beach terminal.
-San Pedro and Dana Point will be offering round-trip service starting February 12, 2021.
+Catalina Express continues to operate round-trip daily service to Catalina Island from our Long Beach, San Pedro and Dana Point terminals.
 Please continue to visit our Schedule and Fares page or call our contact center at 800.995.4386 for the most up to date schedule.

 We will continue to monitor and re-evaluate our procedures, policies and operations as necessary and update this page regularly with any changes.

 Per Federal law for public transportation, all passengers and employees, including those vaccinated, must wear a face covering or mask that fully covers the entire mouth and nose, fits snugly against the side of the face and secures under the chin.
 It will be required to be worn while in our terminal, waiting to board and throughout your time on the vessel.